numerous-com/numerous-sdk/docs/collections.md

 ### Creating and accessing nested collections

 Collections can contain other collections.
-You can use the `collection` method on a collection to get a nested Collection with the specified key.
+You can use the `collection` method on a collection to get a nested collection with the specified key.

 Nested collections are automatically created the first time they are accessed.